-What about your views of the future of the footwear industry?
+What about your views on the future of the footwear industry?

-Is there any artist or brand that you would love to collaborate with in the near future?
+Is there any artist or brand that you would love to collaborate in the near future?

 I don’t have any ideas in particular at the moment, but if there are any offers, I am willing to work with any artist or brand.

 Timai is currently only available in Japan – when can we expect distribution to get to even more countries?